hellcoderz/heap.coffee/README.md

 with manual memory management which compiles to an explicit typed array.
 This lets you write memory-efficient and GC pause-free code less painfully.

+A word of warning: this is not a very good type system, or even does very much.
+It's basically a glorified preprocessor to help compute offsets for field structs.

 ### Original CoffeeScript

 ```coffeescript